 About the research project

-Title: Perception and positioning of communication departments: A multi-method study on the recognition and acceptance of communications departments in German companies
+Title: Perception and Positioning of Communication Departments: A Multi-Method Study on the Recognition and Acceptance of Communication Departments in German Companies.

-Team: Professor Ansgar Zerfass, Jana Brockhaus (Leipzig University)
+Team: Prof. Dr. Ansgar Zerfaß, Jana Brockhaus (Leipzig University)

 The new research project at Leipzig University investigates how colleagues perceive communications departments and how they position themselves strategically to increase their recognition within the company.